The Greatcoat: Plot

 Set in 1952 in a small town in the East Riding of Yorkshire near an abandoned RAF airbase, it concerns a newly-wed doctor's wife, Isabel Carey.
-They live cold, cramped rooms below their sinister landlady whose footsteps above them pace constantly.
+They live in cold, cramped rooms below their sinister landlady whose footsteps above them pace constantly.
 Isabel finds a greatcoat in a cupboard and finds comfort in it, as her husband is often out on call looking after ill patients.
 Then a young RAF pilot Alec, taps on her window, Isabel seems to know him and they begin an affair, moving between reality and the nearby WW2 airfield.
 Alec pilots a Lancaster bomber called K-Katie, then Isabel falls pregnant...

 Reception

 Katy Guest in The Independent writes "This novel adds an extra layer of unreality to fiction, and calls for a reader who is really willing to suspend disbelief.
 In that sense, it is a perfect ghost story, that will reward Hammer horror readers as well as open-minded Dunmore fans.
 This ghostly, literary war story could be the start of a beautiful friendship.